- What is Ginger?

 - Make a delicious warming ginger sore throat-fighting drink.
 Combine a teaspoon of coconut oil with 2 cups warmed coconut or almond milk, 1 teaspoon turmeric, 1-inch fresh ginger root, peeled and grated, one-quarter teaspoon black pepper and 1 tablespoon, raw honey.

-From joint, heart and digestive health to support for cholesterol levels and a go-to remedy for coughs and colds, it deserves a place in your medicine cabinet too!
+From joint, heart and digestive health to support for cholesterol levels and as a go-to remedy for coughs and colds, ginger deserves a place in your kitchen cupboard and your medicine cabinet too!

 We’re dedicated to providing you with both insightful information and evidence-based content.